 Polymerase chain reaction method (PCR)

-Medical Hub @ RMIT uses polymerase chain reaction tests to detect COVID-19 and to help determine whether a potential passenger is fit to fly.
+Medical Hub @ RMIT uses real time polymerase chain reaction tests to detect COVID-19 and to help determine whether a potential passenger is fit to fly.
 The PCR method is generally considered to be the most reliable way to detect COVID-19 and is referred to as the ‘gold standard’ of COVID testing by the Australian Health Department.

 Do you have more questions about our COVID-19 tests?

 If you have more questions about turnaround times, methodology, etc. you can visit our page for COVID-19 testing for work or travel.